How to Prioritize Content Ideas That Drive Traffic and Results

 1. Review Existing Content Performance

-Start by looking at what you’ve already published.
-Use Google Search Console to identify two key types of pages:
+Start with what you’ve already published.
+Google Search Console can show you two important types of pages:

-- Pages with lots of impressions but few clicks.
+Pages with lots of impressions but few clicks.
 These likely rank on page 2 or 3.
 A small improvement in meta title, structure, or relevance could move them up.
+If your “WordPress hosting guide” gets 500 impressions but only 10 clicks, you’re probably ranking just outside the top 10.

 To find them:

-- Go to the Search Results report in Search Console.
+• Check the Search Results report in Search Console

 Ask yourself: Are these pages targeting the right topics?
 Are they matching what people actually want when they search those terms?